victordiaz/PHONK-examples/README.md

 # PHONK Examples
-This repository is part of the [PHONK project](https://github.com/victordiaz/phonk)
+This repository is merged now in https://github.com/victordiaz/PHONK

-It contains the built-in examples